trufflesuite/ganache/src/packages/ganache/README.md

 ## Documentation

-New RPC documentation coming soon!
-See https://github.com/trufflesuite/ganache/tree/master#options for Ganache v2 documentation.
+New interactive RPC documentation coming soon!
+Give this repository a star and watch for releases to be notified of its official launch!

 ### Ganache Provider Events